 The following is a summary of appropriate documentation from the High School Graduation Rate Guidance provided by the US Department of Education.
-This document can be found in its entirety on the KSDE graduation webpage: http://www.ksde.org/Default.aspx?tabid=4606.

 KSDE will not collect documentation but it should be maintained by the school in the event there is an audit.
 KSDE recommends that schools keep their documentation for two years following the end of the student's four-year cohort.